NinjaComics/Modem_Docs/content/2016/03/tracesource.rst

 that is later passed onto the MAC and to the Scheduler layer for further decision making.

-The further process of connecting a tracesink to the source, in the application, is left to the reader.In essence, the tracing mechanism in ns-3 provides a neat solution to pipe the information that the stack uses during the simulation, without disrupting the actual simulation.
+The further process of connecting a tracesink to the source, in the application, is left to the reader.
+In essence, the tracing mechanism in ns-3 provides a neat solution to pipe the information that the stack uses during the simulation, without disrupting the actual simulation.

 Pip-Pip !